ocelhay/como/README.md

                shinyWidgets, tidyverse, timevis)
 ```

-If prompted `--- Please select a CRAN mirror for use in this session ---`, select the nearest location to you.
+If prompted `--- Please select a CRAN mirror for use in this session ---`, select 'Cloud'.
 If prompted `Do you want to install from sources the packages which need compilation?
 (Yes/no/cancel)`, return `no`.

-- Close and reopen R and then run in the console:
+- Close and reopen R.
+- Run in the console:

 ```
 remotes::install_github("ocelhay/como", upgrade = "never")
 ```

 ### Update Instructions